PawnLaoWang/QTG-LGBM/README.md

 ### Experimental Data Introduction
 The experimental data in this study consisted of maize PH, FT, and the TBN.
-For more experimental data details, we kindly invite you to refer to the QTG-LGBM publication:  [*<ins>QTG-LGBM: A Method of Prioritizing Causal Genes in Quantitative Trait Locus of Maize</ins>*]
+For more experimental data details, we kindly invite you to refer to the QTG-LGBM publication:  [*<ins>QTG-LGBM: a method of prioritizing causal genes in quantitative trait locus in maize</ins>*]

 ## Environment
 ### Package Environment